 You can enable Captcha protection to force the survey participant to fill in a CAPTCHA form before accessing the survey.
 This is a good way to prevent automated responses by scripts or bots.

-You can enable Email Restriction to restrict survey completions to only those on the email group you choose.
-Before moving further, you’ll want to create an email group.
-You will then see the Select Users button appear as an option.
+You can enable Email Restriction to restrict survey completions to only those with a valid email address, or only those belonging to a group of specific email addresses you choose.
+If you want to restrict to specific email addresses, before moving further, you’ll want to create an email group.
+Then enable Email Restriction, and click on Select Users.

 If you allow any email address, a participant must enter any valid email address to get access to the survey or quiz.
 The response is registered when the participant clicks the confirmation link.